-3.2 Residues
+3.2.
+Residues

-A residue "means a substance that is not the end product that a production process directly seeks to produce; it is not a primary aim of the production process and the process has not been deliberately modified to produce it".
+According to the RED II, "'residue' means a substance that is not the end product(s) that a production process directly seeks to produce; it is not a primary aim of the production process and the process has not been deliberately modified to produce it".
+The RED II distinguishes between two categories of residues: